-For those interested in the Arts & Humanities, we have Summer Schools in Economics, History, Classical Civilisations, International Relations and Politics (all for students aged 15-18).
+We also have courses in Economics, History, Classical Civilisations, Philosophy and Politics (all for students aged 15-18).

 Last but not least, we also have a smaller number of courses available for younger students (ages 11-14) in Law, Medicine, Creative Writing and Science subjects.

 All the Summer School events will be held at University of London venues in Bloomsbury, Central London, and will take place in July and August 2020.
 Please note that these courses are not residential, and accommodation must be arranged independently if required.